mchmarny/ab-test-demo/README.md

 # ab-test-demo

-In simplest terms, `A/B Testing`, in application development terms, implies an ability to compare two versions of the same application in a controlled environment to measure properties of each version (e.g. users' behavior or application performance).
+In simplest terms of application development, `A/B Testing` implies an ability to compare two versions of the same application in a controlled environment to measure some behavior (e.g. use response) or properties (e.g. performance) of each version.

-In this example, I will overview how to configure a simple A/B testing experiment on Cloud Run.
+While proper A/B testing will require more specialized platform and tooling, in this example I will overview a very simple experiment on Cloud Run.

 ## Scenario

-Imagine you published a marketing site aiming to collect users' sign ups.
-After a couple of days, the marketing department tells you that they expected more sign ups and think that the low number of user registrations is related to the location of the sign up button (bottom of the page).
-They recommend you move the button to the top of the page to get more sign ups.
+Imagine you published a corporate site aiming to collect users' sign ups for some marketing campaign.
+After a couple of days, the marketing department tells you that they expected more sign ups.
+And, that they think that the low number of user registrations is related to the location of the sign up button (very bottom of the page).
+Naturally, they recommend you move the button to the top of the page to get more sign ups.

 ![](img/signup.png)

-Now, you, as a developer, made data-driven decisions so you want to put together an experiment wherein subset of applications users will be seeing the new application layout and the rest will continue seeing the current version of the application.
+Naturally, you as a data-driven developer, want to put together an experiment wherein subset of the applications users will be seeing the new application layout and the rest will continue seeing the current version.
+The number of sign ups form each version will indicate optimal location for the sign up button.

+> I know, this is simplistic scenario but for the purposes of this sample this is all we need.

 ## Pre-requirements